CSCfi/csc-user-guide/docs/computing/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 * The total lifetime of a pilot project is 3 months.
 * The billing unit is QPU minutes (1440 QPUm), and is counted as the wall-clock time running in `q_fiqci`.
 * Max run time for a single job is 30 minutes.
-* When applying for a Pilot Project under [MyCSC](http://my.csc.fi) select 4 (thousand) CPU core hours, 0 GPU hours, 5(thousand) TiB Storage hours minimum.
+* When applying for a Pilot Project under [MyCSC](http://my.csc.fi) select 4 (thousand) CPU core hours, 0 GPU hours, 5(thousand) TiB Storage hours minimum and **1440 QPU Minutes**.
+* You will need to read and accept the Helmi General Terms of Use

 ## Preparing for the Pilot Phase